Qigong legislation? Huh?

 4. Join our Qigong Teachers’ Alliance group on Facebook.

 I’d also love to hear from you.
 Do you have any thoughts on this subject?
 Anything to add?
 Did I miss anything?
 Post in the comments below.Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.